JUMPIN' GENE SIMMONS

 Johnny Fuller was born in Mississippi and grew up in Vallejo, California, a transplanted bluesman with a fondness for country music.
 In 1955, the 26-year-old made his first record for the Hollywood label, "Train Train Blues" (as down-south a blues number as you would expect from anyone on the west coast), penned by Robert Geddins, a Texas-born writer and producer based in the San Francisco area (a singer in his own right who at one point recorded as The Mystery Man).
 The two worked together frequently over the next few years; Fuller recorded a couple of singles for the Aladdin label including "Johnny Ace's Last Letter" (eerily suggesting a possible reason for the singer's death) in addition to releases on Flair and Imperial (most notably "Don't Slam That Door" in '56, under the auspices of Dave Bartholomew).
 In 1958 he recorded Geddins' "All Night Long" for Checker, revealing his aforementioned C&W leanings.
 Fuller's best-known song came during a brief stint at Specialty Records: "Haunted House," an early 1959 release, ventured into scary territory.

 The rockin' R&B tune, another Bob Geddins creation, opened (and closed) with an ominous, ghostly laugh, Fuller declaring 'I just moved in my new house today...movin' was rough but I got squared away...when chains started ringin' and bells ringin' loud...I knew I'd moved in a haunted house!'
 Some hot chicken-pickin' guitar work kept the song driving along: '...I saw somethin' that give me the creeps...had one big eye and two big feet...I stopped right still and I did the freeze...he did the stroll right up to me,' incorporating two of the popular dance trends of the time.
 Fuller's record is a pure delight, one of the top tunes for Halloween play, but I'm all for slapping the single on the turntable any time of the year.
-It wasn't a hit for Johnny, but drew enough attention to get him booked on a few rock and roll tours.
+It was a minor hit at best, but gained enough attention to get Johnny booked on a few rock and roll tours.
 His recording career faded in the '60s and he eventually gave it up to work a steady job as an auto mechanic.

 While Johnny Fuller was getting his career under way, a young singer from Tupelo, Mississipi, had started a band and was trying to get a foothold in the music business.
 Gene Simmons met fellow Tupelo boy Elvis Presley while visiting a friend in Memphis sometime in 1954.
 He thought Elvis was an odd cat but reconsidered that first impression some months later after hearing "That's All Right" on the radio and realizing who it was.
 Asking around, he was able to make contact with Presley's manager Bob Neal, which led to a one-shot gig backing Elvis, Scotty and Bill at a Tupelo show.
 Elvis helped set him up with Sam Phillips for an audition at Sun, but Phillips wasn't interested.
 Eventually, through perseverance combined with considerable improvement in his own musicianship, he persuaded Sam to let him record several songs for Sun.
 Only one record was released by the label, though, in 1958.
 "Drinkin' Wine" was a confidently rockin' track, revealing a swagger both spoken and sung.
 Why there were no follow-up singles is a mystery...but then, Sam Phillips worked in mysterious ways.